Classical benchmarking for microwave quantum illumination: Concluding remarks

 As of yet, the only readily available technique for generating microwave coherent states for room temperature applications (for the purposes of QI benchmarking) requires the use of amplifiers to enable detection of a transmitted signal from low-temperature source environment to the target region.
 This paper outlines the practical protocol for microwave QI using coherent states, and computes the appropriate performance metrics, which may be used for comparisons, in terms of the total noise added due to the necessary use of amplifiers in the protocol.
 A new bound on the error probability for classical benchmarking in the microwave is given, alongside closed formulae for the ROCs using both the QRE for optimal performances and with homodyne detection, showing the inherent sub-optimality of such a procedure.

 A further method is proposed based on a source generated via cryogenically attenuating the output of a room temperature maser.
-Then, by choosing appropriate levels of attenuation within a cold enough environment one could potentially generate any appropriately specified source for the given detection problem, taking into account detector limitations forgoing the need for amplification.
-Bounds on the target detection error probability using the QCB are given alongide ROCs based on the QRE and a scheme based on homodyne detection.
+Then, by choosing appropriate levels of attenuation within a cold enough environment one could potentially generate any appropriately specified source for the given detection problem, taking into account detector limitations, forgoing the need for amplification.

+Bounds on the target detection error probability using the QCB are given alongside ROCs based on the QRE and a scheme based on homodyne detection.
 Results show that such a protocol shows promise in being able to act as an `optimal' one in the microwave, demonstrating a performance coinciding with optical coherent states provided the attenuation occurs at a low enough temperature to minimise added noise.

 Recent developments in continuous wave room temperature masers using optically pumped nitrogen-vacancy (NV$^{-}$) defect centres in diamond~\cite{breeze2018continuous} and a pentacene-doped crystal~\cite{wu2020room} give promise to the eventual realisation of such a procedure.
 Operating at $1.45$ GHz and reporting a peak output power of $\sim -90$dBm and $-25$dBm, respectively, yielding a rate of $\sim 10^{12}$ and $\sim 10^{18}$ photons per second, such devices could potentially be used for microwave coherent state source generation provided their noise temperatures are kept low.